-- Risk of changes in interest rates - Risk of price changes in convertible and warrant-linked bonds
+- Risk of changes in interest rates - Currency risk

-In addition, the fund may temporarily concentrate more or less intensively on particular sectors. countries or market segments.
+In addition, the fund may temporarily concentrate more or less intensively on particular sectors, countries or market segments.
 This, too, may give rise to opportunities and risks.

 Derivatives

 The Company can detect and measure sufficiently accurately all market risks in the fund arising from the use of derivatives.